Posts

 Image

 What is Quantum Entanglement and How Does It Work?
 Quantum entanglement is a fascinating topic that even some scientists find hard to understand!
 Atoms are the building blocks of everything around us.
 They are incredibly small, and you can't see them with your eyes.
 When two atoms are entangled, it means they are connected in a very special way.
 Even if they are very far away from each other, they still behave like they are connected, as if they can feel what the other is doing.
-Scientists call this "spooky action at a distance" because it seems so weird and magical.
-It happens because of something called the "quantum state."
+Scientists call this " spooky action at a distance " because it seems so weird and magical.
+It happens because of something called the " quantum state ."
 It's like the atoms are given a special code that connects them to each other.
 Scientists can create entangled atoms using special machines, and they study them to try to understand how they work.
 One of the really strange things about entangled atoms is that you can't know what they are doing unless you look at them.
-When you look ...
+When y...